Director: David Gordon Green

 Nevertheless, “Halloween” still wins a generous four out of fives stars for deserved reasons.
 Chiefly because the film feels like Halloween, both the season and the series, which is the best possible accolade any sequel can earn.

 “Halloween” presents a logical extension of the person Laurie Strode could have become, as well as a distillation of Michael Myers in uncomplicated form.
-And even though it was lensed in Louisiana, this looks like Haddonfield inside and out (kudos to everyone involved in location scouting).
+And even though it was lensed in South Carolina, this looks like Haddonfield inside and out (kudos to everyone involved in location scouting).

 Timing is everything, which is another reason why “Halloween” works.
 If we were at a point where new installments were pumped out every two-three years, its simplicity might make for an unremarkable entry.
 But since it is 40 years later and the movie exists in a vacuum independent of franchise baggage, the slim scale turns it into an effective companion piece that plays remarkably well alongside the original.